The 3rd ISETS-ESCAP & 4th ISETS Global Competition of Youth Voice on Energy Transition

 The International Society for Energy Transition Studies (ISETS), in partnership with the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP), is pleased to announce the 2026 Youth Voice on Energy Transition Program.
 Supported by the United Nations Economic Commission for Europe (UNECE) and the United Nations Economic and Social Commission for Western Asia (ESCWA), this initiative aligns with the UN Secretary-General’s commitment to meaningfully engaging young people in dialogue on critical global challenges, including the transition to sustainable energy.

 The Program comprises two principal components: the Global Competition of Youth Voice on the Energy Transition (hereafter Youth Voice Competition) and the Youth Dialogue.
 The Youth Voice Competition invites youth worldwide to present their innovative ideas, technologies, products, projects, and solutions aimed at advancing the energy transition.
-Winners of the competition will be invited to participate in the Youth Dialogue at ESCAP headquarters, alongside energy-related meetings and events each year.
+Winning teams from regional rounds will advance to the Global Final and be invited to participate in youth dialogues and energy-themed sessions held in conjunction with relevant United Nations meetings.
+Global Final winners may also apply to serve as ISETS volunteers and Youth Ambassadors, gaining opportunities to engage in international exchanges and high-level dialogues.

 This arrangement provides a unique platform for youth to engage directly in discussions, observe official UN energy events, and enter into dialogues with officials and policymakers.
 Going beyond merely engaging young voices, this groundbreaking program seeks to empower them to become part of the global dialogue on energy transition.